aryoda/R_DBI_compliance_reports/README.md

 * that visualize how good different databases support DBI-based database access
 * by measuring the DBI compliance with the unit tests of the package [`DBItest`][3].

-The source code to generate the reports is also included.
+The source code to generate the reports is also included in this repository (not separated).